typemill/docs/05-Forms/02-Themes-and-Plugins.md

         classic: Classic
 ````

-This will add a selectbox with the three options and the name "layout".
-You can use all fields from the field overview.
+This form-definition will add a selectbox called "layout" to the theme configuration.
+You can use all fields from the [field overview](/forms/field-overview).

-## Storage Configurations
+## Store Configurations

 If the user fills out the configuration form of your plugin or theme and clicks on save, then the configuration will be stored in the `settings.yaml`-file that you can find in the folder `settings`.